QuaSi-Software/Documentation/docs/resie_component_parameters.md

 | `power_losses_factor` | `Float` | N/Y | 0.97 | [-] | A factor used to calculate losses on the side of the power electronics.
 If no losses should be considered, set this to `1.0`. |
 | `heat_losses_factor` | `Float` | N/Y | 0.97 | [-] | A factor used to calculate heat losses that do not result in additional heat output, i.e. radiative heat losses.
 If no losses should be considered, set this to `1.0`. |
 | `constant_loss_power` | `float` | N/N | 200 | [W] | A constant power draw of electricity even when the heat pump is not running. |

+Please note  that the parameters `input_temperature`  and  `output_temperature`  should only be set in special cases, e.g. for heat pump cascades!
+In regular cases, the heat pump get the temperature from the connected components.
+Only if they do not have a set temperature, these parameter should be used, as they overwrite all temperature information from the connected components.

 For model types `inverter` and `on-off` an optimisation is performed, which can be configured with the following parameters if default values are unsatisfactory.
 Be aware that changing these can impact both correctness and performance.